Balancing work and life can be a challenge! This working mom survival guide is a must-read for anyone struggling with getting it all done.

 You won’t lug a heavy car seat because your child will be able to walk to the car.
 She’ll sleep through the night, leaving you with a blissful stretch of uninterrupted sleep.
 You may not be pumping anymore, so there’s no need to bring the pump and all its parts and bottles to work.

-Not only is she more independent, you’re also learning and improving.
-You’ll find better ways to manage your time, and know how to soothe her to sleep.
-You’ll learn to laugh at the crazy moments, and put things in perspective.
+Not only is she more independent, but you’re also learning and improving.
+You’ll find better ways to manage your time and know how to soothe her to sleep.
+You’ll learn to laugh at the chaotic moments and put things in perspective.
 However challenging you find your circumstances, know that it’ll get easier.

 Conclusion

 That said, we can all agree that this is still hard.
-Juggling work with parenthood is a challenge for even the most organized working moms.
+Juggling work with parenthood is a challenge for even the most organized of moms.

 Thankfully, it’s doable.
 Find those hacks that will make the most efficient use of your time.
 Be realistic about what you can and can’t do.
 Save non-pressing tasks for later, and maybe even change your work schedule.